rreubenreyes/try-coding-its-fun/src/static/posts/stop-hating-interviews.md

 Think about your other hobbies.
 For me, it's [Olympic weightlifting](https://en.wikipedia.org/wiki/Olympic_weightlifting).
 In weightlifting, there are two lifts: The snatch, and the clean and jerk.
 I am not particularly good at the [snatch](https://www.youtube.com/watch?v=3jdGt9cftyU), but I know others are, so I often ask my fellow athletes about their technique.

 We could end up talking for hours, sending videos back and forth and discussing the mechanics of the lift. _"How do you keep a solid position when the bar leaves the floor?"_. _"What do you think about when you're about to catch it?"_.

 My goal with these questions is obviously to better my technique so that I can lift more weight.
 To do that, of course I want to ask honest questions and receive honest answers in kind.
 More often than not, I leave the conversation with knowledge that I didn't have before, and I apply it to my training.

 I'm sure you see where this analogy is going.
 My goal in these conversations is to exchange knowledge, and often both parties in the conversation end up better off.
 This obviously applies to the development world as well, as **when you interview, you're exchanging knowledge about the company for knowledge about yourself**, and everybody ends up smarter and with a better idea of how to improve.
 Whether or not you get the job is just a side effect!

 Hopefully this takes some of the pressure off.
-Above all, **isn't becoming a better developer be your main goal**, as opposed to landing a sweet gig at Facebook?
+Above all, **isn't becoming a better developer your main goal**, as opposed to landing a sweet gig at Facebook?

 ### Putting in the work